 U.S. ex rel.
 Newsham v.
 Lockheed Missiles & Space Co., 722 F. Supp.
 607, 608 (N.D.
 Cal.
 1989) (citing a Harper’s Monthly Magazine article from 1864).

-At the urging of President Abraham Lincoln, Congress passed the False Claims Act to deter this fraud.
+At the urging of President Abraham Lincoln, Congress passed the False Claims Act to deter this defense contractor fraud.
 For this reason, it is sometimes referred to as Lincoln’s Law.

 Congress believed that the offer of a qui tam award would cause those involved in the fraud to turn on their co-conspirators, as it would “hold out to a confederate a strong temptation to betray his co-conspirator, and bring him to justice.”
 The statute was thus based “upon the old-fashioned idea of holding out a temptation, and ‘setting a rogue to catch a rogue.”
 Cong.
 Globe, 37th Cong., 3d Sess.
 955–56 (1863) (remarks of Sen. Howard).

 The original penalties of the False Claims Act included paying double the amount of the government’s damages plus $2,000 for each false claim.

 Thus, initially, the False Claims Act was primarily used against defense contractors.
 The statute became a hot topic again during World War II when war profiteers again began defrauding the military.
 However, Congress tinkered with the statute to the point of making it overly difficult to bring a successful claim.

 And so after an amendment in 1943 that weakened the False Claims Act, it sat unused and forgotten for more than forty years.

 The Cold War Revives the False Claims Act

 In the 1980s, the United States was embroiled in a cold war with Russia.
 Defense spending was out of control, and fraud made up a considerable percentage of those costs.
 So Congress again amended the False Claims Act, including increasing access and the recoveries, to a version substantially similar to that which exists today.